ArthurConmy/EPQ/README.md

   ## each turn of the game
 ```

 creates a variable `turn` that is the turn of the game for which a move is being made.
+This of course uses the `count` iterator from the  `itertools` library.

 The first piece of code inside this `for` loop is

 ``` Python
 print_game(vs, hs, board_size)